jadeforrest/blog/content/posts/2023-01-11--engineering-levels/index.md

 ## A few suggestions

-* I wouldn't include titles you're not using, unless you think there will soon be a need for it.
+* I wouldn't include titles you're not using unless you think there will soon be a need for them.
 Many places won't need Principal Engineer levels, for example.

 * When customizing engineering levels, be sure to only choose things that vary depending on the level of experience.
-Sometimes people want to add items that are baseline expectation.
+Sometimes people want to add items that are baseline expectations.
 For example, the values of the company.
 This is a mistake unless it is something that scales with the level of experience and impact the person has.

 <hr>